Who are the Institutional Holders in AIM ImmunoTech Inc. (AIM)?

 The top institutional shareholder in the company is Morgan Stanley with over 1.0 million shares valued at $1.79 million.
 The investor’s holdings represent 2.09% of the AIM Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 0.57 million shares valued at $1.02 million to account for 1.20% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 0.51 million shares representing 1.07% and valued at over $0.91 million, while Geode Capital Management, LLC holds 0.49% of the shares totaling 0.23 million with a market value of $0.42 million.

-AIM ImmunoTech Inc. (AMEX: AIM) is 18.44% higher on its value in year-to-date trading and has touched a low of $1.60 and a high of $4.30 in the current 52-week trading range.
+AIM ImmunoTech Inc. (AMEX: AIM) is 25.14% higher on its value in year-to-date trading and has touched a low of $1.60 and a high of $4.30 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The AIM stock was last observed hovering at around $2.12 in the last trading session, with the day’s loss setting it 0.0% off its average median price target of $6.50 for the next 12 months.
-It is also 72.65% off the consensus price target high of $7.75 offered by 3 analysts, but current levels are 57.6% higher than the price target low of $5.00 for the same period.
+The AIM stock was last observed hovering at around $2.18 in the last trading session, with the day’s gains setting it 0.06% off its average median price target of $6.50 for the next 12 months.
+It is also 71.1% off the consensus price target high of $7.75 offered by 3 analysts, but current levels are 55.2% higher than the price target low of $5.00 for the same period.

 AIM ImmunoTech Inc. (AIM) Analyst Forecasts